OpenRailAssociation/osrd/README.md

 You can find install process right [here](https://docs.docker.com/compose/install/).

-Run this command in root of this project should start the docker :
+Run this command in root of this project should start the docker:
 ```sh
 docker-compose up
 ```